github/opensource.guide/_articles/pcm/building-community.md

 As your project dey popular, more people go dey chook eye for the decisions wey you dey take.
 Even if you no get big community of contributors, if your project get many users, people go wan add their mouth for the decisions or raise their own issues.

-Aside small-small issues wey e clear say your community go fit resolve, sometimes you fit see say one issue dey tough small small.
+Aside small-small issues wey e clear say your community go fit resolve, sometimes you fit see say one issue dey tough small-small.

 ### Arrange everything make kindness dey